alvihossain1/moviehub-backend/readme.md

 - User receives Access token and Refresh token when logging into the system

 ## Deployement
-- Application is hosted and live on render.com
+- Application is hosted and live on render.com, [click here](https://moviehub-backend-4wuy.onrender.com)